Creating Point Clouds from 3D Models

 3. Prepare the data: Add a Deaggregator

 Next, we will prepare the data before sending it to the PointCloudCombiner.
-The data preparation steps will depend on the task you are trying to achieve; in this scenario, we want to extract a small part of the input dataset to convert to a point cloud—the swing set in the backyard.
+The data preparation steps will depend on the task you are trying to achieve; in this scenario, we want to extract a small portion of the input dataset to convert it into a point cloud—the swing set in the backyard.

 Add a Deaggregator transformer after the reader feature type.
 This will break the 3D model into parts, distinguished by the unique _part_number attribute.